This is my first FL Studio Tutorial on Music Sensation.

 It’s just for checking purposes.
 In my case, things were simple.

-The melodic line is made of a small amount of elements, so the process was simple and fast.
+The melodic line is made of a small number of elements, so the process was simple and fast.

 Bonus tip: don’t overuse pitch correction tools.
 Keep the voice as natural as possible.
 If you exaggerate, you can make the voice sound somewhat robotic.